codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 Configurations
 --------------

-To set default component options, create a new COnfig files at **app/Config/Factory.php** that supplies options as an array property that matches the name of the component.
+To set default component options, create a new Config files at **app/Config/Factory.php** that supplies options as an array property that matches the name of the component.
 For example, if you wanted to ensure that all Filters used by your app were valid framework instances, your **Factories.php** file might look like this::